She Loves Biscotti

 • Be patient.
 Depending on the type of food processor you have, it can sometimes take up to 10 minutes for the hazelnuts to transform into nut butter.

-• The strength of your food processor will determine the final texture of the nut butter anywhere from smooth to slightly granular and nutty.
+• Your food processor’s strength will determine the final texture of the nut butter anywhere from smooth to slightly granular and nutty.

 • Scraping down the sides throughout the process ensures an even transformation.